vegaprotocol/documentation/docs/concepts/trading-on-vega/market-protections.md

 Margin calculations take into account the probability of the liquidation value of a position falling short of the available capital.
 The network is also designed to frequently re-evaluate each individual's risk, and preemptively close positions.

-Some of those measures include price monitoring, liquidity monitoring, and frequent mark to market calculations.
+Some of those measures include price monitoring and frequent mark to market calculations.
 <!--
 :::note Read more
 * [Margin on Vega](./positions-margin#margin)